Vikthor-ASH/Vikthor-ASH/README.md

 The greatest glory in living lies not in never falling, but in rising every time we fall. -Nelson Mandela

 “Experience life in all possible ways: good-bad, bitter-sweet, dark-light, summer-winter.
 Experience all the dualities.
 Don't be afraid of experience, because the more experience you have, the more mature you become.” -Osho
-- 🌱 I’m currently learning CAD design and C++, C # , Python, Java and web design
+- 🌱 I’m currently learning CAD design and C++, C # , Python, Java and web design, video, photo and sound editing
+-
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on different projects to learn new things, become better at what I do
-- 📫 How to reach me ...
+- 📫 How to reach me https://www.linkedin.com/in/varcuti-victor-a5b3b975/
+- either phone number :+40724245534

 <!---
 Vikthor-ASH/Vikthor-ASH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.